-Debby Deutsch is a Board Certified Patient Advocate, holding a Graduate Certificate in Consumer Health Advocacy from the Center for Patient Partnerships – UW Madison.
-She is the co-founder and Principal Advocate of Patient Care Partners, LLC, a private patient advocacy firm serving Madison WI and beyond.
+Debby Deutsch BCPA holds a Graduate Certificate in Consumer Health Advocacy from the Center for Patient Partnerships – UW Madison, and Board Certification from the Patient Advocate Certification Board.
+She is the Founder/CEO of Patient Care Partners, LLC, a private patient advocacy firm serving Madison WI and beyond since 2016.

 “My team and I work exclusively on behalf of our patients and families,” notes Debby.
 “We are not part of any healthcare system, health insurer or care facility.
 As an independent third party, we help patients and families navigate complicated healthcare and insurance networks.
-We help with medical billing issues, care coordination, and Advanced Directives facilitation.
-Our clients are not all elderly, or ill.
-We work with parents of special needs children, overwhelmed adult children trying to help with Mom or Dad’s evolving needs, or ‘solos’ who need someone to serve as their emergency contact and trusted Advocate.
-Patients of any age – and family members who love them – stand to benefit from working with an independent Patient Advocate.”
+We help with medical billing issues, care coordination and patient navigation from a nursing, case management and medical billing advocacy perspective.
+We bring a collective wealth of experience to our clients in solving complex problems.

 Carol Wittenberg | RN MNA, Patient Advocate

 Carol is a Masters prepared registered nurse with 30+ years of healthcare leadership experience.
 Carol’s passion is working with people to make their healthcare understandable.
 She has extensive experience serving seniors and communities.